whatwg/web-history/README.md

-  innovative use of XMLHttpRequest to drive its user interface, adding ["tagging" features inspired by del.icio.us](http://en.wikipedia.org/wiki/Tag_%28metadata%29#History), and eventually moving to provide APIs to expose Flickr for data using in other sites and Web apps, it will go on to be often cited as a key example of a "Web 2.0" application.
+  innovative use of XMLHttpRequest to drive its user interface, adding ["tagging" features inspired by del.icio.us](http://en.wikipedia.org/wiki/Tag_%28metadata%29#History), and eventually moving to provide APIs to expose Flickr for data using in other sites and in modern Web applicationss, it will go on to be often cited as a key example of a "Web 2.0" site.

 ## 2004-03